-Syllabus Course Information formation CS 451: Computer Graphics Location: Distance Education/Blackboard Instructor Please refer to your online course: https://mymasonportal.gmu.edu/ Office Hours by appointment.
+Syllabus Course Information CS 451: Computer Graphics Instructor Please refer to your online course: https://mymasonportal.gmu.edu/ Office Hours by appointment.
 Course Description Basic graphics principles, and programming.
 Topics include scan conversion, transformation, viewing, lighting, blending, texture mapping, and some advanced graphics techniques.
 Course Objectives Upon completion of the course, students will be able to: Implement OpenGL programs using JAVA/JOGL.
 Apply trigonometry, geometry, vector analysis, and linear algebra to solve real world problems in graphics.
 Utilize transformation and viewing for 3D animation.
 Utilize GPU shaders for vertex and fragment lighting.
 Describe some advanced graphics capabilities, including raytracing, blending, texture mapping, bump mapping, displacement mapping, geometry shader, and shadows.
 Course Methodology The class format will combine reading, lectures, presentations, and other learning tools.
 The class will be interactive and require every student to be engaged in the classroom discussion and assignments.
 In addition to the lectures, screencasts and timely completion of assignments, every student will be expected to be an active participant and a dedicated individual applying what you learn to every element of the course work.
-Required textbook(s) and/or materials Required Text: V. Scott Gordon and John L. Clevenger, Computer Graphics Programming in Open GL with Java, January 2017, or latest.
+Required textbook(s) and/or materials Required Text: V. Scott Gordon and John L. Clevenger, Computer Graphics Programming Open GL with Java, January 2017, or latest.
 Jim X. Chen and Chunyang Chen, Foundation of 3D Graphics Programming Using JOGL and Java3D, Second Edition, Springer Verlag.
 Computer Requirements Hardware: You will need access to a Windows computer with at least 2 GB of RAM and access to a fast and reliable broadband internet connection (e.g., cable, DSL).
 A larger screen is recommended for better visibility of course material.
 You will need speakers or headphones to hear recorded content and a headset with a microphone is recommended for the best experience.
-For the amount of Hard Disk Space required taking a distance education course, consider and allow for: the storage amount needed to install any additional software and space to store work that you will do for the course.
+For the amount of Hard Disk Space required taking a distance education course, consider and allow for:

+- 1. the storage amount needed to install any additional software and - 2. space to store work that you will do for the course.

 If you consider the purchase of a new computer, please go to Patriot Tech to see recommendations.

 Software: Many courses use Blackboard as the learning management system.
-You will need a browser and operating system that are listed compatible or certified with the Blackboard version available on the myMason Portal .
-See supported browsers and operating systems .
-Log in to myMason to access your registered courses.
+You will need a browser and operating system that are listed compatible or certified with the Blackboard version available on the my.Mason Portal.
+See supported browsers and operating systems.
+Log in to my.Mason to access your registered courses.
 Some courses may use other learning management systems.
 Check the syllabus or contact the instructor for details.
-Online courses typically use Acrobat Reader , Flash , Java , and Windows Media Player , QuickTime and/or Real Media Player .
+Online courses typically use Acrobat Reader, Flash, Java, and Windows Media Player, QuickTime and/or Real Media Player.
 Your computer should be capable of running current versions of those applications.
 Also, make sure your computer is protected from viruses.

 Students owning Macs or Linux should be aware that some courses may use software that only runs on Windows.
 Although CS 451 could be worked out on Macs or Linux, Windows is strongly recommended.
 You can set up a Mac computer with Boot Camp or virtualization software so Windows will also run on it.
 Watch this video about using Windows on a Mac.
 Computers running Linux can alsobe configured with virtualization software or configured to dual boot with Windows.

 Note: If you are using an employer-provided computer or corporate office for class attendance, please verify with your systems administrators that you will be able to install the necessary applications and that system or corporate firewalls do not block access to any sites or media types.
-Course-specific Hardware/Software Check the syllabus for your course or contact the instructor prior to the start of the course to find out about specific technical requirements for your class.
-Hardware or software required for your course or program may be available for purchase at Patriot Computers (the University's computer store that offers educational discounts and special deals).
-Course Website Blackboard will be used for this course.
-You can access the site at http://mymasonportal.gmu.edu.
-Login and click on the "Courses" tab.
-You will see CS 451 course NOTE: Username and passwords are the same as your Mason email account.
-You must have consistent access to an internet connection in order to complete the assignments in this course through Blackboard (http://mymason.gmu.edu).
-Note the technology requirements in your Blackboard course menu-it contains details of minimum technology requirements.